WilsonRimberg/Final-Project/design.md

 Code to support:
 Code to display the images, code to limit walking in certain areas, code to enter the screen code to do movement, code to handle damage

 * What data will be stored or manipulated by the program?
 How will it be encoded and organized?
-Wub
+The program will have to store information on how much health the player has, where they are, how close they are to enemies, and how much health enemies have.
+It will be encoded as numbers, basically with certain variable representing different things.

 * Describe the logic and/or code behind every interaction with the user, and behind everything displayed.
-Wub
+Interactions will be based off of sprite detection, maybe a few annimations, etc. Sprite detection will be critical, as it will determine when fights begin, what area the player is in, and will also be how animations work.

 * If your program uses an unusual or notable *algorithm*, what is the algorithm and how does it work?
 Wub